Home / Career Guides / Data Architect

 How much do data architects make?

-A data architect’s compensation is largely influenced by factors such as geographic location, level of education, years of experience, specific industry, and company size.
+A data architect’s compensation is largely influenced by their location, level of education, years of experience, specific industry, and company size.
 Their demand is high across all industries, but those who work in the high-tech, finance, and healthcare sectors often earn more.

 Larger organizations and those based in areas with a high cost of living tend to pay higher salaries.
 Architects with advanced degrees in fields like computer science or data science and several years of relevant experience tend to earn more.